iharshchauhan/harshc/content/posts/Startup Fundraising - Article/index.md

 title: "Strategic Angel Investment: Shortest Guide to Startup Fundraising"
 description: "How to attract and leverage various types of angel investors for startup success?"
 date: 2021-12-11
-tags: [Startup, Fundraising, Angel Investing]
+tags: [Startup, Fundraising, Venture Capital]
 ---